-Entry requirements: Grade B GCSE Music or voice or instrument to grade 6
+Entry requirements: Grade 6 GCSE Music or voice or instrument at Grade

-ABRSM standard and grade 5 theory
+7 ABRSM standard and Grade 5 theory

-Head of Department: Ms S Wetherell
+Head of Department: Ms H Chambers

 Task 1

 Prepare a solo performance (Grade 7) on an instrument of your choice.
 Your performance will be assessed using A Level performance criteria during the first week of the term.
 You are free to choose a piece in any style and it is recommended that you perform a piece you are comfortable with.
 However, please bear in mind that you will be assessed on the following areas: Technique, Accuracy, Fluency, Expressive Control, Style and Context.